 - Click 'Update' to save your form.

-- Next, create a page (Pages > Add New) and click the ‘Add Form’ button above the WordPress toolbar.
+- Next, create a page (Pages → Add New) and click the 'Add Form' button above the WordPress toolbar if you're using the Classic Editor, or use a Gutenberg block if you're using Gutenberg.
 Select the form you just created and insert it into the page.
-You can also add other content above or below the shortcode for the form.
+You can also add other content to the page:

 - Finally, view the page and make sure you're happy with it.